• Skip to primary navigation

 What chocolate do you recommend?

-My favorite Paleo and Vegan chocolate is from Hu.
+My favorite paleo and vegan chocolate is from Hu.
 I would recommend using their baking gems in this recipe.

 How to Make Dark Chocolate Coconut Clusters

 First, melt the dark chocolate.
-Do this by placing the dark chocolate in a small sauce pan and melting over low heat, stirring frequently.
+Do this by placing the dark chocolate in a small sauce pan and melting over LOW heat, stirring frequently.

 Once the chocolate is fully melted, add the rest of the ingredients to the sauce pan.
 Mix until everything is coated in dark chocolate.

 Next, line a baking sheet with parchment paper.
 Scoop the chocolate coated mixture onto the pan.
-I did this using a large cookie scoop (just under ¼ cup per cluster).
+I did this using a large cookie scoop (just under ยผ cup per cluster).
 Feel free to make them as large or as small as you want.

 Then, place the clusters in the freezer to set.
 This will take 10-20 minutes depending on how large you made your clusters.